alipali737/pen-test-docs/Services/NFS.md

 - *insecure* : ports over 1024 will be used
 - *no_subtree_check* : disables checking of subdirectory trees
 - *root_squash* : prevents `root` from accessing files by changing all UID/GID 0 to `anonymous`
+- *nohide* : by default if you export two resources and one is also mounted under the other, it will hide the resource unless both are mounted.
+This option prevents this and an authorised user can freely move between the two resources.
 ### Example
 ```shell
 $ echo '/mnt/nfs 10.0.9.0/24(rw,sync,secure,root_squash)' >> /etc/exports